Home Nations Series: Format

 All tournaments within the series are ranking tournaments of the World Snooker Tour and are played with 128 players.
-After first nominating all professional players, the wildcard players will be nominated and finally topup players from the Q School order of merit.
-Up to and including the last 16, the matches are played as bestofseven frames, in the quarterfinals as bestofnine, semifinals as bestofeleven frames, and in the final bestofseventeen.
+After first nominating all professional players, the wildcard players will be nominated from the respective regional snooker associations, and finally top–up players from the Q School order of merit.

+Up to and including the last 16, the matches are played as best–of–seven frames, in the quarter–finals and semi–finals as best–of–eleven frames, and in the final best–of–seventeen.
+Prior to the 2026–27 season, the quarter-finals were played as a best-of-nine frames, with the afternoon session utilising the roll-on, roll-off system with a slightly earlier starting time.

-From inception, and until the 202425 season, the tournaments were generally played as a flatdraw format.
-In the 202122 season, the last 128 round was modified slightly by being turned into a miniqualifying round, where players outside of the top 16 have to win a match in order to play at the final venue.
+In the 2021–22 season, the last 128 round was modified slightly by being turned into a mini–qualifying round, where players outside of the top 16 have to win a match in order to play at the final venue.
 The top 16 still play in the qualifying round, but their matches are held over to be played at the final venue instead.

-Starting from the 202425 season, all tournaments in the series were changed to adopt a tiered system, bringing them more into line with other events that have moved towards protecting higher-ranked professionals.
-The new format means that the Top 32 players on the world rankings at the designated cutoff point are automatically sent through to the Last 64 round and will not play a qualifying round.
-Everyone below the Top 32 will play in a tworound qualifying format: the first round will see those professionals seeded 6596 playing in a match against those professionals seeded 97128.
-The winners of that first round will play in a second round, where they will be facing professionals seeded 3364, with the qualifying winners being placed randomly against the Top 32.
-The justification for the change in format was described by the World Snooker Tour as "giving the lower ranked players the opportunity to earn prize money through the earlier rounds and beyond, while ensuring that television audiences and ticketholders can see the leading players at the final venue."
+Starting from the 2024–25 season, all tournaments in the series were changed to adopt a tiered system from the flat-draw format, bringing them more into line with other events that have moved towards protecting higher-ranked professionals.
+The new format means that the Top 32 players on the world rankings at the designated cut–off point are automatically sent through to the Last 64 round and will not play a qualifying round.
+Everyone below the Top 32 will play in a two–round qualifying format: the first round will see those professionals seeded 65–96 playing in a match against those professionals seeded 97–128.
+The winners of that first round will play in a second round, where they will be facing professionals seeded 33–64, with the qualifying winners being placed randomly against the Top 32.
+The justification for the change in format was described by the World Snooker Tour as "giving the lower ranked players the opportunity to earn prize money through the earlier rounds and beyond, while ensuring that television audiences and ticket–holders can see the leading players at the final venue."